PLE Spanish Positions in Community Organizations

 Requirements: All levels of Spanish welcome.

 Contact: Sami Allen, (541) 747-2425 ext.
 1227

-♦ NOT PARTICIPATING IN PLE AT THIS TIME High School Equivalency Program (HEP), University of Oregon, 1685 East 17th Avenue, Eugene, Oregon 97403 Job Description: Tutor in Spanish to Spanish speakers from all age groups who are studying for the General Educational Development (GED) Certificate.
-Tutoring is provided in the five areas of the GED: 1) Writing 2) Reading 3) Social Studies 4) Social Science 5) Mathematics.
-Tutors work one-on-one and in groups and must have the ability to work effectively in a multicultural setting.
+♦ GED EN ESPAÑOL, University of Oregon, 1685 East 17th Avenue, Eugene, Oregon 97403 Job Description: Tutor in Spanish to Spanish speakers from all age groups who are studying for the General Educational Development (GED) Certificate.
+Tutoring is mainly provided in writing and mathematics.

 Spanish Spoken: A lot